Young people boldly leading forward. We’re Next Up.

 But as generations change, so does The Bus Project.
 The Bus Project has taught us that young people can be trusted with power – not as “future leaders,” but as leaders today.

 We have worked over the last 18 years to bolster opportunities for youth political pathways and involvement.
-We want to continue to support the next generation of Oregon’s leaders to build political power and fight for a more just and equitable state, but are no longer centered around the bus, which means a name change.
-We’re Next Up and we want you to join us.
+We want to continue to support the next generation of Oregon’s leaders to build political power and fight for a more just and equitable state but are no longer centered around the bus, which means a name change.
+We rebranded in 2019 to Next Up to reflect these organizational changes.